verindrarizya/Movies-Made/README.md

 Get your own API KEY from [TMDB](https://www.themoviedb.org/), and put it in buildConfigField inside build.gradle in core module

 ## About
 A simple application applying clean architecture and modularization for fetching and showing Movies from [TMDB](https://www.themoviedb.org/).

+## Features
+- Fetch and show movies
+- Favorite Movies
+- Add Favorite Movie
+- Delete Favorite Movie
+- Setting, Reminder every 2 days

 ## Clean Architecture
 <div align="center">